TRANSP integrated modeling code for interpretive and predictive analysis of tokamak plasmas: Power, particle and momentum balance analysis

-Information on TRANSP outputs related to particle, energy, and momentum balances is consolidated in Table~\ref{tab:balance}.
-Depending on the specific inputs, the output may include additional terms describing other particle sources, such as those related to pellets.
+Information on TRANSP outputs related to particle, energy, and momentum balances is consolidated in Table~\ref{tab:balance}. \mc{While not included in Table~\ref{tab:balance} for particle balance quantities, TRANSP also outputs effective diffusivities and radial velocities for individual species if they are present in the simulation.
+For instance, if the simulation includes deuterium, TRANSP provides the outputs \texttt{DIFFD} and \texttt{VELD} for the effective diffusivity and radial velocity, respectively, computed in the same manner as for electrons.
+Similarly, TRANSP generates outputs for other species, including hydrogen (\texttt{DIFFH} and \texttt{VELH}), helium-3 (\texttt{DIFFHE3} and \texttt{VELHE3}), helium-4 (\texttt{DIFFHE4} and \texttt{VELHE4}), lithium (\texttt{DIFFLI} and \texttt{VELLITH}), and tritium (\texttt{DIFFT} and \texttt{VELT}).} Depending on the specific inputs, the output may include additional terms describing other particle sources, such as those related to pellets.
 There are convenient multigraph sets available for use with the \texttt{rplot} tool (see Sec.~\ref{sec:rplot}) for the electron particle balance (\texttt{EPBAL}).
 Equivalent quantities for ions and impurities are provided in the multigraphs \texttt{IPBAL} and \texttt{IMBAL}.

 The ``rolling volume integral'' or accumulation integral of the divergence of the flux $\int_0^\xi (\nabla \cdot \Gamma)(\xi') \delta V(\xi') d\xi'$ is the total particle flow in $\#/s$ which is commonly output by gyrokinetic simulations.